rancher/rancher-docs/docs/getting-started/installation-and-upgrade/resources/local-system-charts.md

 title: Setting up Local System Charts for Air Gapped Installations
 ---

-The [Charts](https://github.com/rancher/charts) repository contains all the helm catalog items required for features such as monitoring, logging, alerting and istio.
+The [Charts](https://github.com/rancher/charts) repository contains all the Helm catalog items required for features such as monitoring, logging, alerting and Istio.

 In an air gapped installation of Rancher, you will need to configure Rancher to use a local copy of the system charts.
 This section describes how to use local system charts using a CLI flag.